Magistrates Court Guide

 Wait for your court case to be heard

-After you have confirmed your arrival with the courts, you will advised on where to wait.
+After you have confirmed your arrival with the courts, you will be advised on where to wait.
 It is then a matter of waiting until you are called by the usher into the courtroom in order to have your case heard.
 It is a good idea not to venture too far away from this area as you can be called into court at any time.
 If you smoke, you will have to go outside for a cigarette as all court buildings are non smoking.
 You should always time going outside to coincide with when someone has just been called into the courtroom you are due to appear in.
 This should give you at least five minutes or so without the worry of your name being called.
 Magistrates do not take kindly to defendants who are not available when called.
-All courts will have WC facilities and most will have refreshments available to purchase.
+All courts will have WC facilities and a lot will have refreshments available to purchase.

 It is impossible to say how long you will have to wait.
 You could be the first to be called into the courtroom or the last.
 Once the days court proceedings have begun, your solicitor (if you have one) may be able to give you an idea of when your case is likely to be heard.